-“Smoking blunts was a daily routine, since 13” Biggie once famously rapped.
-But now his son C.J. is showing the public that marijuana use goes far beyond the typical Party and Bullshit of most rap lyrics.
+“Smoking blunts was a daily routine, since 13,” Biggie once famously rapped.
+But now his son, C.J., is showing the public that marijuana use goes far beyond the typical “Party and Bullshit” of most rap lyrics.

 C.J.
 Wallace is best known for playing the role of his iconic father in 2009’s Notorious biopic.
-Now, ten years later, he’s taking another step in memorializing his dad.
+Now, 10 years later, he’s taking another step in memorializing his dad.
 Wallace tells Esquire about his plans to help his father’s legacy live on through advocacy and de-stigmatizing marijuana use.

-“Cannabis has sort of been in my family for as far back as I can remember,” he explains, “My youngest brother, Ryder, was diagnosed with nonverbal autism—my mom was always against using pharmaceuticals like Ritalin and opioids—so cannabis, CBD, was definitely an option we looked at and researched.
+“Cannabis has sort of been in my family for as far back as I can remember,” he explains.
+“My youngest brother, Ryder, was diagnosed with nonverbal autism—my mom was always against using pharmaceuticals like Ritalin and opioids—so cannabis, CBD, was definitely an option we looked at and researched.
 We started giving him CBD gummies; as he’s gotten older, he loves the Jayden’s Juice product.”

-His company, Think BIG, in collaboration with Lowell Herb Co., has released its first cannabis product: a pre-rolled, sun-grown California cannabis that’s been custom blended with Orange Sherbet, Banjo, and Rattlesnake Sour Diesel strains.
-They’ve named it The Frank White Creative Blend, a nod to Biggie’s “Frank White” alter-ego (inspired by the fictional mafia man in the film King of New York).
-The limited edition cannabis blend is currently available at LA’s Rose Collective and Sweet Flower for $40, and a portion of the proceeds will benefit California’s Prison Arts Project.
+Wallace’s company, Think BIG, is joining up with Lowell Herb Co. to release its first cannabis product: a pre-rolled “signature sun-grown California cannabis, custom blended with Orange Sherbet, Banjo, and Rattlesnake Sour Diesel” strains.
+They’ve named it the Frank White Creative Blend, a nod to Biggie’s alias Frank White, based on the drug lord, and main character, in the film King of New York.
+The limited-edition cannabis blend is currently available at LA’s Rose Collective and Sweet Flower for $40.

-“I’ve always been inspired by my dad and his alter-ego, by the ghostly figure of Frank White,” He continues, “I’ve always wanted to play with that, and this was my chance to do it.
+I’ve always been inspired by my dad and his alter-ego, by the ghostly figure of Frank White.
+I’ve always wanted to play with that, and this was my chance to do it.
 A lot of people don’t really know this, but my dad actually went to jail a few times.
 His longest stint was about nine months.
-And that’s when he made his decision to take his writing, his craft more seriously… And that’s definitely a story I want to share with the world, just as a creative to be able to take yourself out of that darkness and come up with such beauty is amazing to me.”
+And that’s when he made his decision to take his writing, his craft more seriously. […] And that’s definitely a story I want to share with the world, just as a creative to be able to take yourself out of that darkness and come up with such beauty is amazing to me.

 Research indicates that participants in the Prison Arts Project are less likely to have disciplinary problems while in prison, and are more likely to be successful upon parole.
 Our current research project suggests that art classes provide a safe haven for inmate artists to learn and create art with others, build bridges between races and cultural groups, and help students maintain connections with their family.